 10 Exercises You Can Do on an Airplane Without Looking Weird3 min read

 The ever-shrinking space-per-person on modern airplanes can make air travel an uncomfortable ordeal.
-Longer flights may not only be uncomfortable for some passengers, but also potentially life threatening; when you’re stationary for long period of time, you can develop Deep Vein Thrombosis (DVT).
-When this happens, blood clots in your legs and other deep veins may break free and create serious health complications – even death.
+Longer, international flights may not only be uncomfortable for some passengers but also potentially life-threatening; when you’re stationary for a long period of time, you can develop deep vein thrombosis (DVT).
+When this happens, blood clots in your legs and other deep veins may break free and create serious health complications—even death.

-Fortunately, there are simple exercises that you can do to stay healthy and happy on a plane.
-And the best part is, you can do them in your seat or in the aisle, generally without looking too strange.
+Fortunately, there are simple exercises you can do to stay healthy and happy on a plane.
+And the best part is, you can do them in your seat or in the aisle, generally without garnering any looks from your fellow travelers.
 Try these 10 movements on your next flight to keep your body in tip-top shape.

 While sitting in your seat, slowly drop your chin to your chest.
 Rotate your head five times in a counterclockwise motion.
 Then repeat in the opposite direction.
 For an additional neck stretch, place your left hand on the top of your head and gently pull to the left.
 Repeat on the right side.